ArctosDB/documentation-wiki/_how_to/How-To-Request-A-Code-Table-Change.markdown

 ### Rejected
 If rejected, a member of the Code Table Administrators will perform the steps required to ensure that the issue documentation is archived appropriately should a duplicate or similar issue arise in the future.

+## Edit this Documentation

+If you see something that needs to be edited in this document, you can create an issue using the link under the search widget at the top left side of this page, or you can edit directly <a href="https://github.com/ArctosDB/documentation-wiki/edit/gh-pages/_how_to/How-To-Request-A-Code-Table-Change.markdown" target="_blank">here</a>.